 He points to a recent Water New Zealand article using data by BRANZ that it says shows that ‘one of main advantages offered by water metering is that it helps reduce water usage and identify leaks.
 A recent BRANZ project examining water usage in Kiwi homes, found median water use in non-metered households in the study (551 litres) was 72 percent higher than in metered households (319 litres).’

-“And yet,” says Olsen, “not all major metropolitan council organization’s around New Zealand require metering.”
+“And yet,” says Olsen, “not all major metropolitan council organisation’s around New Zealand require metering.”

 “If you can harvest rainwater from your property, you can nearly halve your on-site water bill.
 This has been proven at Hobsonville Point, where water bills are heavily reduced compared to the rest of Auckland.
 That’s based on the compulsory installation of either a 1,000 litre or a 3,000 litre rainwater harvesting tank in every home, feeding non-potable water to toilets, laundry and outside taps, according to Watercare data.